Trip Facts

 The trail continues through forests, valleys, and suspension bridges, offering constant variety on your Annapurna Base Camp Trek.
 Eventually, you reach Machhapuchhre Base Camp, followed by the final ascent to Annapurna Base Camp itself.
 Surrounded by towering peaks, the base camp feels both humbling and awe-inspiring.

-Best Time to Experience the Annapurna Base Camp Trek
+Best Season for Annapurna Base Camp Trek

 The best time to trek to Annapurna Base Camp is in spring (March to May) or autumn (September to November).
 In spring, rhododendrons bloom and skies stay clear.
 Autumn brings crisp air, dry trails, and ideal visibility.
 Avoid the monsoon season (June to August), which brings rain, leeches, and poor trail conditions.
 Winter treks are possible but cold, with snow likely above 3,000 meters.

-Annapurna Base Camp Trek Difficulty Level: What to Expect
+Annapurna Base Camp Trek Difficulty

 The Annapurna Base Camp Trek is moderately challenging.
 Most people in good health can complete it with proper preparation.
 Expect to walk five to seven hours each day on mixed terrain.
 You’ll gradually ascend to 4,130 meters, so altitude awareness is key.
 No prior trekking experience is needed, but cardio fitness and leg strength help.